 Check connected apps

-It is convenient to use your Facebook or Google account to sign in for various 3rd party apps due to the fact that you don’t need to create a new login and remember yet another password.
-However, this is just another way hackers can access your personal data.
+It is convenient to use your Facebook or Google account to sign in for various 3rd party apps because you don’t need to create a new login and remember yet another password.
+However, this is just another way hackers can access your data.
 It’s a good idea to check which apps are connected to your various online accounts to make sure that no unscrupulous apps are farming your data.